 Hornbills | Eight species of this striking bird are present in Borneo.
-Often, the first sign that you're about to see one is the 'whoosh whoosh' of its wings flapping high overhead as it flies between
+Often, the first sign that you're about to see one is the 'whoosh whoosh' of its wings flapping high overhead as it flies between patches of forest.

 Kuching